1234-jahanvi/Narrow-Band-Audio-filter/README.md

 # Narrow-Band-Audio-filter
-Used unity-gain Sallen Key topology to create narrow-bandpass filter circuit.
+Used unity-gain Sallen Key topology to create narrow-bandpass filter circuit using LT-Spice software.